 The ranking of HDFT-L above HDFT-R says to put main stress on the leftmost available foot, where "leftmost available" is again defined by the higher-ranked portion of the hierarchy.
-Part of this higher-ranked portion includes Allft-R, which by virtue of its rank above PARSE-σ chooses candidates without an initial foot.
-If HDFT-L were to dominate HDFT-R and Allft-R, we would get the uninteresting case of consistently edgemost stress, just as in T6: the leftmost available foot would indeed be leftmost, satisfying both Allft-L and HDFT-L. But because HDFT-L is dominated by Allft-R, initial feet in forms with heavy syllables are dispreferred (unless the initial syllable itself is heavy).
-The leftmost available foot is thus the leftmost heavy syllable, and in the absence of heavy syllables, on the leftmost syllable.
+Part of this higher-ranked portion includes ALLFT-R, which by virtue of its rank above PARSE- $\sigma$ chooses candidates without an initial foot.
+If HDFT-L were to dominate HDFT-R and ALLFT-R, we would get the uninteresting case of consistently edgemost stress, just as in T6: the leftmost available foot would indeed be leftmost, satisfying both ALLFT-L and HDFT-L. But because HDFT-L is dominated by ALLFT-R, initial feet in forms with heavy syllables are dispreferred (unless the initial syllable itself is heavy, of course).
+The leftmost available foot is thus the one on the leftmost heavy syllable, and in the absence of heavy syllables, on the leftmost syllable.

-There emerges from the analyses above a transparent and satisfying relation between the elements of the description of DTS/DTO systems ("stress the leftmost/rightmost heavy syllable, otherwise the leftmost/rightmost syllable") and the ranking statements that account for them.
-In forms with heavy syllables, the WSP forces the presence of multiple feet and main stress is placed by the higher-ranked of HDFT-L and HDFT-R. When there are no heavy syllables, the edge-oriented constraint ALLFT-L (or ALLFT-R, whichever is higher-ranked) emerges victorious from under the quantity-sensitive, and thus inactive, WSP.
-Whether this default in light-syllable forms is to the same or opposite side relative to forms with heavy syllables depends on the relative ranking of both pairs of alignment constraints.
-If the edges referred to by the higher-ranked of each pair match, then it's the same side; if they don't, it's the opposite side.
+Note the transparent relation between the elements of the description of DTS and DTO unbounded stress systems and the ranking statements that account for them here.
+Whether the default in light-syllable forms is to the same or opposite side relative to forms with heavy syllables essentially depends on the relative ranking between the members of both pairs of alignment constraints.
+If the edges referred to by the higher-ranked of each pair match, then it's the same side; if they don't, then it's the opposite side.
+(This theoretically satisfying result is retained from Prince 1985.)